-SPELLINGS: Spelling is taught explicitly during our weekly spelling lessons as well as our daily short phonic sessions and our weekly longer phonics lessons.
+SPELLINGS: Spelling is taught explicitly during our daily phonic sessions and weekly phonic based literacy lessons.
 We do not have traditional spelling tests as we feel that they are not the best way to develop phonic knowledge in children.
-Each half term, we will send home the sounds and spelling patterns that we are working on in class so that you can encourage and support your child at home.
+Each half term, we will send home the sounds that we are working on in class so that you can encourage and support your child at home.